-- A. Career and technical programs are available at Locklin Technical Center to 11th and 12th grade students enrolled in a Santa Rosa County high school.
+- A. Career and technical programs are available at Locklin Technical College Center to 11th and 12th grade students enrolled in a Santa Rosa County high school.
 The student must be in good standing at their home school.
 Students may earn three (3) elective credits per year that will apply towards graduation requirements, as well as, qualify for Bright Futures Gold Seal Scholarships.
 This training is provided at no cost to high school students.
-For CTE dual enrollment requirements, see Section 6.645 D. - B. Dual enrollment courses offered on Locklin Technical Center's campus require a 2.0 unweighted GPA.
+For CTE dual enrollment requirements, see Section 6.645 D. - B. Dual enrollment courses offered on Locklin Technical College's Center's campus require a 2.0 unweighted GPA.
 All students enrolling in a dual enrollment course are required to take the Test of Adult Basic Education (TABE) within the first 6 weeks of enrollment.
-Students may be exempt from this requirement if they meet other postsecondary readiness test scores as defined by the Florida Department of Education at www.fldoe.org. - C. Articulation Agreements serve as a means for secondary students to articulate into post-secondary programs with prior hours credit awarded as specified in the agreements.
+Students may be exempt from this requirement if they meet other postsecondary readiness test scores as defined by the Florida Department of Education at www.fldoe.org.
+Please note that all online CTE courses and Practical Nursing require a 3.0 unweighted GPA. - C. Articulation Agreements serve as a means for secondary students to articulate into post-secondary programs with prior hours credit awarded as specified in the agreements.